codepks/LearningWPF/README.md

 </Window>
 ```
 # Keywords

+## DataContext
+1. Different control view can be different contexts for a view
+2. Advantage of using DataContext : You set the context of binding and thus you don't need to set the full path of the object `<TextBlock Text="{Binding Name}" />`
+3.

 ## Difference between * and auto
 `*` <br>
 Meaning: The star size is a proportional sizing method used in layouts, usually found in Grid containers.
 When you set a dimension (height or width) to *, it indicates that the space should be allocated based on a proportion of the available space in the parent container. <br>